CESNET/eInfra-docs/docs.it4i/software/numerical-languages/opencoarrays.md

 ### Run CAF Program

-A CAF program can be run by invoking the `cafrun` wrapper or directly by the `mpiexec`:
+A CAF program can be run by invoking the `cafrun` wrapper or directly by the `mpirun`:

 ```console
 $ cafrun -np 4 ./hello_world.x